cpfaff/Open-Science-Thesis/README.md

 ```

 If you are not happy with the content in the header and footer marks you can
 setup the fields with the commands below.
-As thhe fancyhdr package offers a
+As the fancyhdr package offers a
-very nice interface to do this it operates direcly on its commands.
+very nice interface to do this it operates directly on its commands.

 ```latex
 \ostHeaderSetup{<places comma separated>}{<content>}